National Security Space Launch: Falcon 9

-The main features of the Falcon 9 in its current Block 5 version include two stages, both powered by LOX and RP-1, with nine Merlin 1D engines on the first stage and one Merlin 1D Vacuum engine on the second stage.
+The main features of the Falcon 9 in its Block 5 version include two stages, both powered by LOX and RP-1, with nine Merlin 1D engines on the first stage and one Merlin 1D Vacuum engine on the second stage.
 This launcher features a reusable first stage and fairings, which lowers the cost per mission.

 GPS-IIIA USA-289 was the first NSSL-type B5 Falcon 9 launch.
 The launch occurred on December 23, 2018.

 Falcon Heavy

-The Falcon Heavy is a heavy-lift rocket developed and produced by SpaceX.
+The Falcon Heavy is a super heavy-lift rocket developed and produced by SpaceX.
 It has been certified for the NSSL program after the STP-2 launch completed on 25 June 2019, as confirmed by the commander of the Air Force Space and Missile Systems Center, Lt.
 Gen. Thompson.
-He clarified: "I certified them to compete last year" and "[o]ne of the requirements behind certification is to fly three missions."
+He clarified: "I certified them to compete last year" and "one of the requirements behind certification is to fly three missions."
 This requirement has been satisfied by the Falcon Heavy test flight in February 2018, Arabsat-6A in April 2019, and the STP-2 launch in June 2019.
-Falcon Heavy has been certified for two Phase 1A reference orbits and as of 2019, "[i]t's not certified for all of our most stressing national security space orbits," Thompson said.
+Falcon Heavy has been certified for two Phase 1A reference orbits and as of 2019, "it's not certified for all of our most stressing national security space orbits," Thompson said.
 The USAF is working with SpaceX to mature their Falcon Heavy's design.

-As of September 2019, it has two manifested classified national security flights for the USAF in 2021.
+As of December 2023, it has flown three classified national security flights: USSF-44, USSF-67, and USSF-52.

+Vulcan Centaur

+Vulcan Centaur is a heavy-lift rocket developed and produced by ULA, while incorporating engines built by Blue Origin.
+It has completed its two certification flights on 8 January and 4 October 2024, and launched its first NSSL mission in August 2025.